Barclay, New Jersey

 Barclay Farm (or simply Barclay) is an unincorporated community and census-designated place (CDP) located within Cherry Hill, in Camden County, in the U.S. state of New Jersey, that had been part of the Barclay-Kingston CDP until 2000, which was split to form the CDPs of Barclay and Kingston Estates as of the 2010 Census.
-Until the 2000 census, Barclay was included as part of the Barclay-Kingston CDP.
-As of the 2010 United States census, the CDP's population was 4,428.
+As of the 2020 census, Barclay had a population of 4,656.

 Located on a 32 acres site, the Barclay Farm House is a historic farmhouse constructed in 1816.
 The property is listed on the National Register of Historic Places and is operated by the township to provide visitors with insight into Cherry Hill and its past as an agricultural center.

 Geography

 According to the United States Census Bureau, Barclay Farm had a total area of 1.659 square miles (4.297 km^{2}), all of which was land.

 Demographics

+Barclay first appeared as a census designated place in the 2010 U.S. Census formed along with the Kingston Estates CDP from the deleted Barclay-Kingston CDP.